tarsil/tarsil/README.md

 Passionate to his core, `tarsil` is also the creator of [Esmerald][esmerald], [Lilya][lilya], [Edgy][edgy], [Mongoz][mongoz], [Asyncz][asyncz] and many open source tools out there.

+I do have a [discord channel](https://discord.gg/tmE8WEW8az) if you want to ask me anything about what I do and my tools.

 ## Hello from `tarsil`

 Nothing like using [Esmerald][esmerald] to say hi.